sapegin/washingcode-book/manuscript/book.md

 ### Repeated conditions

 Repeated conditions can make code barely readable.
 Let’s have a look at this function that returns special offers for a product in our pet shops.
-We have two brands, Horns and Hooves and Paws and Tales, and they have different special offers.
-For historical reasons we store in cache differently:
+We have two brands, Horns and Hooves and Paws and Tails, and they have different special offers.
+For historical reasons we store them in cache differently:

 ```js
 function getSpecialOffersArray(sku, isHornsAndHooves) {